ShengtongZhangIEMS/IANN/README.md

 # IANN
-It is a function visualization package for Interpretable Architecture Neural Network (IANN)
+This is a black-box function visualization package for Interpretable Architecture Neural Network (IANN)

 It has two specific structure, each of which can be efficiently represented by IANN, OVH and DASH.